-The sound pressure measured by the Type 3.3 Artificial Ear is referred to the ear-drum reference point (DRP).
-The correction function given in Table 14a-b shall be used for converting data to the ear reference point (ERP), when it is required to calculate loudness ratings or compare results with specifications based on measurements referred to ERP.
-Table 14a applies to third octave measurements while Table 14b applies to twelfth octave and sine measurements.
+The sound pressure measured by the Type 3.3 Artificial Ear is referred to the ear-Drum Reference Point (DRP).
+The correction function given in Table 14A and 14B shall be used for converting data to the Ear Reference Point (ERP), when it is required to calculate loudness ratings or compare results with specifications based on measurements referred to ERP.
+Table 14A applies to third-octave measurements while Table 14B applies to twelfth-octave and sine measurements.

-S{DE}: Third octave measurements
+SDE: Third-octave measurements